 Unit Reference A/616/0701

 Level Level 2

 Credit Value 2

 Guided Learning 15 hours

 Unit Summary Learners will be able to read simply written text on familiar subjects in the target language, and produce a written response in the target language.
 Written work produced by learners does not need to be handwritten.
 A dictionary can be used by learners for this unit.

+Learning Outcomes Assessment Criteria

-Learning Outcomes (1 to 1) The learner will Assessment Criteria (1.1 to 1.2) The learner can
+(1 to 1) (1.1 to 1.2)

+The learner will The learner can

 Be able to read and respond in the target language to written text.
 1.1 Read a text in the target language which must include: a. relevant everyday vocabulary b. complex sentences c. present, past and future tenses/timeframes d. expressions of intention or possibility or wish e. expressions of frequency f. prepositions, adjectives and adverbs using a dictionary if required.
 1.2 Write a response of at least 80 words in the target language to a stimulus written in the target language which must include the following: a. relevant everyday vocabulary b. ways of expressing at least 3 tenses/timeframes c. appropriate selection and use of formal and informal language d. prepositions, adjectives, adverbs e. complex sentences using a dictionary if required.

-UK Occupational Language Standards 2010:

-Read: Routine, Performance Criteria 1-8 Write: Routine, Performance Criteria 1-7
+Links to National Occupational Standards UK Occupational Language Standards 2010: Read: Routine, Performance Criteria 1-8 Write: Routine, Performance Criteria 1-7 Common European Framework: B1 Reading, B1 Writing